Contracting for women

 The next step is deciding how to set up your new contracting business, and essentially you have the choice between setting up a limited company or operating under an umbrella company.

-Setting up a limited company where you become a director and shareholder is the most tax efficient way of contracting.
+Setting up a limited company where you become a director and shareholder is the most tax efficient way of contracting for women in tech.
 Running your own limited company means you will be able to claim back a wider range of expenses as well as having access to the flat rate VAT scheme which allows you to keep some of the VAT you receive.
 You will also have complete control over your financial affairs.
 You must also keep in mind that there are legal obligations and paperwork to be kept on top of when running a limited company, however good contractor accountants will be able to assist with this.

 Umbrella companies will take responsibility for invoicing, paperwork, collection of money due and payments to contractors minus tax and national insurance deductions, meaning contractors effectively become PAYE employees again.
 This means you do not have to get involved with any of the administrative duties associated with running a limited company which is a lot more convenient for some, especially those only looking to contract in the short-term.
 However, this route offers fewer benefits for contractors in terms of reducing tax liabilities and you will also be required to pay a service fee to the umbrella company.